Summer is an adventure. What better place to enjoy it than The Parklands?!Read More >

 Membership is a vital source of support for The Parklands of Floyds Fork to help maintain this extraordinary public space year after year.
 100% of your tax-deductible membership contribution helps us to preserve the current and future trees, trails, landscaping, and facilities allowing each visitor an unparalleled experience.
 Although The Parklands is free and open to the public, we often offer paid programming at a discount to our members as a thank you for their support.
 To learn more about becoming a member, click here.

 The Parklands are open from dawn to dusk.
 Facility hours are site-specific and vary based on events.
 The PNC Achievement Center for Education and Interpretation, which also serves as a park welcome center, is open to the public at hours listed here.

 Not quite.
 The Louisville Loop is a city initiative, and The Parklands of Floyds Fork is a private one.
-21st Century Parks has partnered with the city of Louisville in order to build an 18-mile section of the Loop within The Parklands, connecting Shelbyville Rd. to Bardstown Rd.
+21st Century Parks partnered with the city of Louisville in order to build a 19-mile section of the Loop within The Parklands, connecting Shelbyville Rd. to Bardstown Rd.
 The City of Louisville is responsible for planning, funding and constructing the remaining 82 miles in the Loop project.
+Learn more about the Louisville Loop project and construction progress at www.LouisvilleLoop.org.